-In 2013, I hope that we’ll keep moving forward and help our students achieve even more.
+This year, I hope that we’ll keep moving forward and help our students achieve even more.
 They deserve to have the very best education.
 But the way to provide that quality education is to raise the bar thoughtfully and intentionally, and do it while providing the support that teachers and students need to be successful.
 I’m not sure of what that looks like on a practical level, but I figure having some conversations about this is a step in the right direction.

 What are your thoughts?
 How has your curriculum changed over the years?
 How do we balance the increased rigor of the Common Core with the developmental needs of our students?